rai-project/raid/README.md

 We will use the following terms throughout this document.
 For the publically available services, this document assume reader is familiar with them, their limitations, and semantics:

-* Client/rai: the client which users use to interact with the RAI system.
+* **Client/rai**: the client which users use to interact with the RAI system.
 This includes the RAI client as well as the docker builder website.
 The client is usually installed on user’s machine and is used primarily to submit tasks to the system.
 At any point in time, there can be more thanone client running and submitting jobs to the system.
 The client should work on any OS and does not require any special hardware to be installed on the system.
-* Job Queue: User’s jobs are submitted onto a queue (using sharding, for example).
+* **Job Queue**: User’s jobs are submitted onto a queue (using sharding, for example).
 The queue currently uses Amazon’s SQS queue system.
 There can be more than one queue, but we currently use only one.
-* Pub/Sub Queue: Output for jobs are published onto a pub/sub server.
+* **Pub/Sub Queue**: Output for jobs are published onto a pub/sub server.
 RAI currently uses Redis for pub/sub.
 Multiple redis servers can be used, but we currently use only one.
-* Server/raid: All work/execution is run on the server.
+* **Server/raid**: All work/execution is run on the server.
 The server listens to the queue and executes jobs if capable.
 Depending on the load, more than one server can be run at any point in time.
 The number of jobs that a server can handle is configurable.
 Linux is required to use the server with GPU capabilities.
-* Docker: User code execution occurs only within a docker container.
+* **Docker**: User code execution occurs only within a docker container.
 Docker is also used to build docker images as well as publishing images to the docker registry. * CUDA Volume: A docker plugin that mounts nvidia driver and cuda libraries within the launched docker container.
-* STS: Amazon’s STS allows one to place a time constraints on the amazon access tokens (also known as roles) being issued.
+* **STS**: Amazon’s STS allows one to place a time constraints on the amazon access tokens (also known as roles) being issued.
 The current constraint is 15 minutes.
-* Store/File Server: The location where user’s data files are stored.
+* **Store/File Server**: The location where user’s data files are stored.
 The rai system currently uses Amazon’s S3 for storage.
-* Auth: Only users with credentials can submit tasks to rai.
+* **Auth**: Only users with credentials can submit tasks to rai.
 Authentication keys can be generated using the rai-keygen tool.
 In the backend, we use Auth0 as the database.
-* App secret: all keys, such as credentials to login to the pub/sub server, are encrypted using AES32 based encryption.
+* **App secret**: all keys, such as credentials to login to the pub/sub server, are encrypted using AES32 based encryption.
 For prebuilt binaries, the app secret is embedded in the executable.
 A user can specify the secret from the command line as well.

 ## Components